spiral/docs/odm/oop.md

 ```

 ## Compositions
-Compositions is one of the most powerful featured of ODM component, such thing provides ability to nest multiple models inside each other.
+Compositions is one of the most powerful features of ODM component, such functionality provides ability to nest multiple models inside each other.
 It can also be combined with inheritance and atomic operations.

 #### DocumentEntity
-Before we will jump to compositions, let's review class `DocumentEntity`, such class is very similar to Document (in a fact it's Document parent) but it does not provide ActiveRecord functionality, which makes it perfect candicate to be embedded.
-To create DocumentEntity model, let's try to execute command "create:entity profile -f biography:text -f facebookUID:int", generated entity looks exacly the same as other Documents and can be configured same way, however it does not have associated collection.
+Before we will jump to compositions, let's review class `DocumentEntity`, such class is very similar to `Document` by it's definition (in a fact, it's `Document` parent) but it does not provide ActiveRecord like functionality which makes it perfect candicate to be embedded.
+To create `DocumentEntity` model, we have to execute command "create:entity profile -f biography:text -f facebookUID:int", generated entity looks exacly the same as other Documents and can be configured same way:

 ```php
 class Profile extends DocumentEntity